Welcome to the Classics at Bexley Grammar School!

-We are proud to be able to offer Latin (7-13), Ancient History (10-11) and Ancient History & Classical Civilisation (12-13) to all our students.
+We are proud to be able to offer Latin (7-13), Ancient History (10-11) and Classics (12-13) to all our students.
 The benefits of studying Classics are as wide-ranging as our curriculum, which focuses primarily on language, literature and history.

 The study of Classics improves students' analytical, critical, creative and linguistic skills, which are key to both academic and professional success.
 Through the course, students gain a broader understanding of both ancient and modern societies and languages.
 They gain valuable insights into modern culture and enhance their understanding of English and Modern Foreign Languages and of the concept and patterns of language in general.
 By studying literature and history, students learn to challenge modern and ancient ideas and concepts as well as their own abilities.

 Classics is a growing and forward-thinking department which achieves excellent results, and benefits from excellent facilities and teaching expertise.
 The department has strong links with other departments in the school, including Modern Foreign Languages, History, English and Drama.
 Our lively curriculum includes ancient drama, theatre visits, lectures and seminars, and visits to local, national (Fishbourne Palace, Lullingstone Villa, Roman Bath, Hadrian’s Wall, the British Museum) and international classical sites (Pompeii, Herculaneum, Rome, Delphi, Olympia (home of the ancient Olympics), Athens and Epidaurus).